 Travelling abroad for work can already be a stressful time.
 It’s not like heading away on holiday; you’re representing your company in, potentially, an area you’re not familiar with.
+Although it does have it’s perks I’m sure, maybe you get to fly in a private jet (possibly booked on Jettly or a similar private jet charter), or eat in the most lavish restaurants.
 The last thing you want to be thinking about is ‘what if something goes wrong’.
 But it’s important to be prepared for any worst-case scenario.

 No matter whether you’re in the office or in another country, if you’re carrying out work for your employer, they have a duty of care.
 But what does this mean in terms of business travel?
 Should your employer have insurance for you, or is your personal cover enough?
 True Solicitors, who are experts in handling work accident claims, explain more: